rdbernal/responsiveNavMenu/README.md

 # responsiveNavMenu
-Responsive nav menu using media query
+Responsive nav bar with burger menu using media query